charleskkaui/compe_561/README.md

 # compe_561
 Windows Database and Web Programming

+Bank of Hill is an online banking website that offers its members the freedom to manage their personal bank accounts online.
+The website designates a checking and a savings account to each new user upon registration.
+The website allows the user to transfer funds between their accounts.
+It also hosts a credit card promotional page where users are given the opportunity to apply for a credit card.
+Upon the submission for a credit card.

 Alternatively, Steps 3-9 can be repeated using a default user with credentials:  usr1:ps1
 1. Create a mysql database by running the query in the git called MySQL_All.sql